James made his Somerset debut in 2003, playing in nine National League games and the Championship match with Derbyshire at Taunton.

 2008 and 2009 were not so successful although in the latter he became the youngest Somerset player to score a triple century when he hit an unbeaten 303 against Warwickshire at Taunton.

-2010 was his most successful and consistent season and he hit seven First Class centuries and made runs in every format of the game.
+2010 was his most successful and consistent season to date and hit seven First Class centuries and made runs in every format of the game.
 He was rewarded with a place in the England Performance squad to Australia during the winter of 2010.

 James captained the England Lions on their tour to the West Indies in 2011 and also appeared for them during that summer.